12profiles 3in review RU/ENinterface

 • Ophthalmologymandatory inspection before breeding entry

-• Field trialsspeed, endurance, intelligence and GPS route
+• Field trialsspeed, endurance, temperament context, and supporting field materials

 • Temperamenttemperament, resilience and work with a person